tyleralford/unicore-um982-ros2-driver/docs/2-Detailed-Plan-Creation.md

 - Each task should list dependent task ids
 - Ask about any missing information from the PRD
 - Do not include code in the plan
+- Use gh and git for version control